Deep Blue: Chaos from Darkism II

 Deep Blue: Chaos from Darkism II is an album by the band Balzac.
 One of the songs, "XXXxxx", is originally from their 2005 album Dark-Ism, and the track "D.A.R.K." is a re-mix of a song of the same name.
 It also features a cover version of David Bowie's "Ziggy Stardust".

-The record has six different pieces of album art, and a limited number (1,000) of Deep Blue were supplied with a Skull-Bat toy.
-An even more limited number (308) of the Skull-Bat toys are red.
+The record has six different pieces of album art, and a limited number (1,000) of Deep Blue were supplied with a Skull-Bat figure.
+An even more limited number (308) of the Skull-Bat figures are red.